Lambdagon/lambdas-weapon-pack/README.md

 Step 2.
 Remove the "Lambda's Weapon Pack" folder
 Step 3.
 Enjoy a 25% less buggy experience with 75% less weapons, 15% less fixes.

-Note: I know the second one might be alot harder but it does save alot of time